0xVM-Project/0xvm-bvm/README.md

-Xvm BVM
+0xVM XVM
 ======

-BVM is still in very rapid iterations before the 1.0.0 release, and the code may be updated at any time.
+XVM is still in very rapid iterations before the 1.0.0 release, and the code may be updated at any time.
 Please try to keep it consistent with the master branch.

-## Setup BVM instance
+## Setup XVM instance
-We recommend to use docker to deploy the BVM.
+We recommend to use docker to deploy the XVM.

 ```bash
 docker-compose up -d